OpenBubbles/docs/docs/faq.md

 * You are responsible for who you share your hardware identifiers with.
 If someone uses your hardware identifiers to send mass spam, your device _will_ be blocked, and you only have yourself to blame.
 If you share one device with over 20 users, you may experience issues.

 ## I am having issues logging into my AppleID, how to fix?
-* To potentially resolve this issue go to https://appleid.apple.com/ and delete any duplicate devices with the same serial numbers and 2fa statuses and try again.
+* To potentially resolve this issue, go to https://appleid.apple.com/, delete any duplicate devices with the same serial numbers and 2fa statuses and try again.

 ## Can I register my phone number with OpenBubbles?